subhamb123/Space-Invaders/README.md

 Missile(const Vector2f& pos, const Texture& texture, const Vector2f& scale) : Character(pos, texture, scale) {}
 */

-This shows that we are inheriting the pos, texture and scale from Character class which allows us to use it within the Missile Class.
+This implies inheritence as we pass in pos, texture, and scale to the base class.

 Example of Polymorphism: